kaist-cp/cs220/README.md

       * Googling result.
 Search before asking, and share the keyword used for searching and what you've learned from it.
     + Give a proper title to your issue.
     + Read [this](https://github.com/kaist-cp/cs220#communication) for more instructions.
+    + Questions will be answered within 2 days mostly.

     + I'm requiring you to ask questions online first for two reasons.
 First, clearly writing a question is the first step to reaching an answer.
 Second, you can benefit from the questions and answers of other students.